 …and so on.

 During this brainstorming session, you may realize you need extra features to enhance your user experience.
-For example, email marketing tools, website forms, loyalty programs, course creators, popups – to name a few!
+For example, email marketing tools, website forms, loyalty programs, course creators, and popups – to name a few!

 With the functionalities you’ve just listed, you’ll start getting a sense of how complex your website might get.
 If you’re unable to code these features yourself, you may have to purchase and use third-party WordPress plugins.